Are you getting enough magnesium?

 What does this mean for you and me?

-The authors of the study concluded that it is likely to be important to consume sufficient magnesium as well as protein for the health of skeletal muscle, and calcium for bones.
+The authors of the study concluded that it's important to consume sufficient magnesium as well as protein for the health of skeletal muscle, and calcium for bones.1

 We know our population is ageing, but we also know they want to remain healthy and active to a ripe old age.
 Getting enough dietary magnesium is important for musculoskeletal health and plays an important role in maintaining health in the Australian population.

-written by Sarah Culverhouse, Head of Technical and Training at Fusion Health
+Written by Sarah Culverhouse, Head of Education at Fusion Health